 "You want to put humans on our island?!" the half-blind Overseer demanded with a red-eyed glare.
 "Goblins fought goblins and stared down the Ministry to get that island and now you want to hand it over?"

-"There could be many reasons why Taskmaster Hobson might want to include an area for humans," Overseer Bankor tried to politely point out in order his suggested hire's bad opening choice of words while Hobson's – secretary?
+"There could be many reasons why Taskmaster Hobson might want to include an area for humans," Overseer Bankor tried to politely point out in order to cover his suggested hire's bad opening choice of words while Hobson's – secretary?
 Female assistant? – stiffly circled around to pass out a folder to each of the Overseers.
 "Gringotts has employed humans in virtually every department for hundreds of years, not only for access to the magical and non-magical worlds but for their magical abilities as well."

 "Yeah, someone's gotta get the pizza around here," pudgy Slaggran wheezed in agreement.